RayPS/Read-Only-License/README.md

 - Read the code using your eyeballs
 - Build or run the project
 - Try or test the project
-- Uderstanding or learning the implementations of the project
+- Understanding or learning the implementations of the project
 - Store or delete the entire project in your own physical disk

 ### YOU CAN'T: